Solar airships: The eco-friendly future of air travel

 Climate-friendly and cost-effective air travel

-“Our calculations show that solar airships could significantly reduce both transport costs and the CO2 emissions of air travel,” explains Professor Pflaum.
-In the course of his research, the scientist has become a true fan of solar-powered air travel and eagerly lists its many benefits: “Solar airships are absolutely climate-friendly because they are equipped with extremely light and highly efficient thin-film solar cells that recharge over again during the flight.
-As a result, no combustion-related emissions are generated while the airship is flying.”
+According to Professor Pflaum, their calculations indicate that solar airships have the potential to significantly decrease both transportation expenses and CO2 emissions associated with air travel.
+The researcher has developed a deep enthusiasm for solar-powered air travel throughout his investigations and enthusiastically enumerates its various advantages.
+"Solar airships are undeniably environmentally friendly since they are outfitted with exceptionally light and immensely efficient thin-film solar cells that recharge continuously throughout the flight.
+Consequently, no combustion-related discharges are produced during the airship's operation," he explains.

-Energy from the power grid is only needed to recharge the battery before the airship is launched and the charging process has very low CO2 emissions.
-“A maximum of five percent of the amount of carbon dioxide generated in conventional air transport is emitted,” he says and refers to the figures: Compared with long-haul freight flights, less than one percent is generated, by medium-haul flights almost 1.4 percent and for person transport approximately five percent.
+The airship's battery only requires power from the grid to recharge before takeoff, and even this process has minimal CO2 emissions.
+"At most, only five percent of the amount of carbon dioxide produced by traditional air transport is emitted," Prof. Pflaum explains, pointing to the statistics.
+When compared to long-haul cargo flights, solar airships generate less than one percent of CO2 emissions.
+For medium-haul flights, the figure is approximately 1.4 percent, while for passenger transport, it is roughly five percent.

-“Unfortunately, this solar airship does not exist at the moment, but in California a company is investing heavily in developing a large, fully rigid airship for the first time in 90 years, which offers a lot of space and is well protected in wind and weather,” says Professor Pflaum enthusiastically.
+"Currently, the solar airship we are discussing does not exist, but there is a company in California that is making significant investments in developing a fully rigid airship, which will be the first of its kind in 90 years.
+This airship will provide ample space and excellent protection against wind and weather," Professor Pflaum states with enthusiasm.

-The technology can be implemented quickly, but has been quite neglected in recent decades.
-“Of course, the tragedy of the airship LZ 129, better known as ‘Hindenburg‘ has influenced this lack of progress,” the professor acknowledges.
-“With a length of 245 meters and a diameter of 41.2 meters, LZ 129 was one of the largest aircraft ever built and a real sensation on its maiden voyage in March 1936.
-But just a year later, it caught fire when it landed in the USA and was completely destroyed.”
-This meant the end of airships for a long time, but now they are being rethought with solar cells on board and work is underway on a “real game changer”.
+The technology for solar airships can be implemented rapidly, but it has been overlooked for decades.
+"Undoubtedly, the tragedy of the airship LZ 129, famously known as the 'Hindenburg,' has contributed to the lack of progress," the professor acknowledges.
+"At 245 meters long and 41.2 meters in diameter, LZ 129 was one of the most extensive aircraft ever constructed, and it was a genuine sensation during its inaugural voyage in March 1936.
+However, just a year later, it caught fire upon landing in the United States and was entirely destroyed."
+This event led to the end of airships for a long time, but now they are being reconsidered with solar cells on board, and significant efforts are underway to develop a "real game-changer."

 With these new models, no one needs to be afraid of a fire, as the airships are neither filled with combustible hydrogen nor with any other fuel.

-The researchers believe that cost aspects also speak in favor of solar airships, because the energy consumption costs of solar-powered airships are, according to their current calculations, significantly lower than those of conventional aircraft.
+The researchers are convinced that the cost factor also favors the use of solar airships since the energy consumption expenses of solar-powered airships are significantly lower than those of conventional aircraft, according to their present calculations.

 Two to three days for a flight across the Atlantic

-Are solar airships a real technical alternative to conventional aircraft?
-“It looks promising,” Professor Pflaum and Professor Jocher agree.
-“We only have to lower our expectations for flight time, because an airship flies much slower than an airplane.”
+"Do solar airships present a genuine technical alternative to traditional aircraft?" we asked.
+"It seems promising," Professors Pflaum and Jocher concur.
+"However, we must adjust our expectations regarding flight time since an airship travels much slower than an airplane."

-Several FAU students simulated and calculated in their Bachelor’s and Master’s theses how fast an airship with solar cells on board would really be and which route it would have to take in order to optimally exploit wind and weather and sun positions.
-Most recently, Tim Riffelmacher dealt with the “Charging optimization of the battery in a solar airship with simulated annealing” in his Bachelor’s thesis.
+Several FAU students conducted simulations and calculations in their Bachelor's and Master's theses to determine how fast an airship equipped with solar cells could fly and which route it would need to take to optimize wind and weather conditions and sun positioning.
+Most recently, Tim Riffelmacher addressed "Charging optimization of the battery in a solar airship with simulated annealing" in his Bachelor's thesis.

-He, too, is very enthusiastic about the solar-powered airships and took a closer look at battery use during day and night in his simulations.
-“The battery is charged before the flight and then has to last for long distances,” explains the young researcher.
-“This is easier said than done, because at night there is no sun and the solar cells do not produce electricity.“ But optimizing the charging process makes a lot of things possible.
+Tim Riffelmacher is also very passionate about solar airships and examined battery usage during day and night in his simulations.
+"The battery is charged before the flight and must then last for long distances," explains the young researcher.
+"This is easier said than done since there is no sun at night and the solar cells do not generate electricity."
+However, optimizing the charging process can make many things possible.

-In their work, Riffelmacher and the other students were able to show that national, continental and even intercontinental flights with a satisfactory flight duration are possible.
-“According to our calculations, a flight across the Atlantic from New York to London takes about two days and one night,” Prof. Dr. Christoph Pflaum summarizes the results.
-“In the opposite direction from London to New York we calculated a flight time of three days and two nights.”
+Based on their work, Riffelmacher and the other students demonstrated that national, continental, and even intercontinental flights with acceptable flight duration are feasible.
+"According to our calculations, a flight across the Atlantic from New York to London takes about two days and one night," summarizes Prof. Dr. Christoph Pflaum.
+"In the opposite direction from London to New York, we calculated a flight time of three days and two nights."

-Such travel times are acceptable for most cargo flights and he also sees an opportunity for passenger transport: “After all, traveling in an airship is much more comfortable than in a conventional aircraft.
-There is space for a dining room and a lounge and for stylish double rooms for passengers.”
+Professor Pflaum believes that the slower pace of travel in airships could also be an advantage for passengers who are looking for a more relaxed and comfortable way of traveling.
+With ample space for amenities like dining rooms, lounges, and stylish double rooms for passengers, airships could provide a unique and luxurious travel experience that is not available on conventional aircraft.